pattern-lab/starterkit-handlebars-vanilla/README.md

-# Demo StarterKit for Handlebars
+# Vanilla StarterKit for Handlebars

-The Demo StarterKit for Handlebars is meant to be used as a demonstration of a Handlebars-based project in Pattern Lab.
+The Vanilla StarterKit for Handlebars is meant to be used as a demonstration of a Handlebars-based project in Pattern Lab.

 ## Requirements

-The Base StarterKit for Mustache requires the following PatternEngine:
+The Vanilla StarterKit for Handlebrs requires the following PatternEngine:

 - `@pattern-lab/patternengine-node-handebars`: [npm](https://www.npmjs.com/package/@pattern-lab/patternengine-node-handebars), [Github](https://github.com/pattern-lab/patternengine-node-handlebars)